-^{170.} Clarkson v.
+Clarkson v.
 Coughlin, 898 F. Supp.
 1019, 1034-1035 (S.D.N.Y.
-1995) (holding that not providing incarcerated people with hearing-impaired with qualified interpreters and other assistive devices for numerous programs, services, and activities violates the ADA and Section 504); Bonner v.
+1995) (holding that not providing incarcerated people with hearing-impaired with qualified interpreters and other assistive devices for numerous programs, services, and activities violates the ADA and § 504); Bonner v.
 Ariz.
 Dept. of Corr., 714 F. Supp.
 420, 423 (D. Ariz.
-1989) (holding that not providing a deaf, mute, and vision-impaired incarcerated person with a qualified interpreter for prison counseling, medical treatment, and disciplinary and administrative hearings violates Section 504 unless the prison can prove that the incarcerated person could communicate effectively without a qualified interpreter); see also Duffy v.
-Riveland, 98 F.3d 447, 453-456 (9th Cir.
-1996) (allowing a deaf have found that a lack of interpreters in such settings violates incarcerated people's constitutional due process, Eighth Amendment, and privacy rights.171 The term "qualified interpreter" is defined as "an interpreter who is able to interpret effectively, accurately, and impartially both receptively and expressively, using any necessary specialized vocabulary."172 This means that a prison guard who knows only basic sign language is not a qualified interpreter, because he is neither impartial nor able to interpret effectively.
-Also, someone who knows Signed English is not a qualified interpreter for a hearing-impaired incarcerated person who communicates in American Sign Language, and vice versa.173
+1989) (holding that not providing a deaf, mute, and vision-impaired incarcerated person with a qualified interpreter for prison counseling, medical treatment, and disciplinary and administrative hearings violates § 504 unless the prison can prove that the incarcerated person could communicate effectively without a have found that a lack of interpreters in such settings violates incarcerated people's constitutional due process, Eighth Amendment, and privacy rights.
+The term "qualified interpreter" is defined as "an interpreter who is able to interpret effectively, accurately, and impartially both receptively and expressively, using any necessary specialized vocabulary.
+This means that a prison guard who knows only basic sign language is not a qualified interpreter, because he is neither impartial nor able to interpret effectively.
+Also, someone who knows Signed English is not a qualified interpreter for a hearing-impaired incarcerated person who communicates in American Sign Language, and vice versa.
+Language, and vice versa.

 Access to interpreters is not the only service that hearing-impaired incarcerated people have demanded successfully under the ADA and Section 504.
 The ADA also requires that public entities (1) provide persons with disabilities the opportunity to request the auxiliary aids and services of their choice, and (2) give "primary consideration to the requests of individuals with disabilities."
-The regulations require prisons to notify persons with disabilities of their ADA protections, To and to have a grievance process for people who believe their prison has failed to make programs and services accessible to disabled individuals.
-To example, one court held that a prison violated the ADA and Section 504 by failing to provide various adaptations for the deaf, including TDDs, closed-caption decoders for televisions, and fire alarms that alert people visually.
+The regulations require prisons to notify persons with disabilities of their ADA protections, 176 and to have a grievance process for people who believe their prison has failed to make programs and services accessible to disabled individuals.
+To reample, one court held that a prison violated the ADA and Section 504 by failing to provide various adaptations for the deaf, including TDDs, closed-caption decoders for televisions, and fire alarms that alert people visually.
 Another court has held that failure to provide TDD for the deaf fiancée of an incarcerated person may be a violation of the ADA.